MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/reports/daily-and-monthly-cdn-usage-report.md

 ms.localizationpriority: medium
 ---

-# Daily and monthly CDN usage report
+# Daily and Monthly CDN Usage report

-## Daily content usage report
+## Daily Content Usage report

-The **CDN** usage report contains two graphs displaying content usage over a 24 hour period:
+The **CDN** Usage report contains two graphs displaying content usage over a 24 hour period:

 - The **Data Volume (1)** graph illustrates the distribution of transferred bytes.
 - The **Access Count (2)** graph shows the distribution of content downloads over a specified period of time.

 ![Daily Content Usage Report Table](media/tutorials/daily-content-usage-report-table.png)

-## Monthly content usage summary report
+## Monthly Content Usage Summary report

 This report summarizes monthly content usage.
 The table contains the amount of content bytes transferred, as well as the total number of downloads during a specified month.

 ![Monthly Content Usage Report Table](media/tutorials/monthly-content-usage-report-table.png)

-## Populating content usage reports
+## Populating Content Usage reports

 The code in the template shown below may be used to introduce some data for the reports.